Guides for Researchers

 The FAIR principles

-Horizon Europe emphasizes the management of data and other outputs in accordance with the FAIR principles, which means making data Findable, Accessible, Interoperable, and Reusable.
-By providing a set of attributes that enable and enhance their reuse by both humans and machines.
+Horizon Europe emphasises managing digital research data, and where relevant other research outputs, in line with the FAIR principles, which means making them Findable, Accessible, Interoperable and Reusable.
+Through appropriate metadata, identifiers, standards and clear access/reuse conditions, they can be reused by both humans and machines.

-There is no single, one-size-fits-all way to manage research data and make them FAIR.
-What is appropriate and feasible largely depends on the research domain and data type(s) involved, as well as on the specificities of the project.
+There is no one-size-fits-all approach to FAIR.
+What is appropriate and feasible largely depends on the research domain, data types involved, as well as on the specificities of the project (e.g. sensitivities, constraints, project context), and should be documented and reviewed in the DMP.

 Developing a Data Management Plan (DMP)

-A DMP is a document that outlines, from the start of the project, how research data will be handled both during and after a research project.
-It identifies key actions and strategies to ensure that research data are of a high-quality, secure, sustainable, and – to the extent possible – accessible and reusable.
+A DMP describes how digital research data (and, where relevant, other research outputs) will be managed both during and after a research project.
+It identifies key actions and strategies to ensure that research data are of a high-quality, properly documented, secure, preserved, sustainable, and where possible, accessible and reusable.
+It also outlines how the FAIR principles align with any applicable legal, ethical, or commercial constraints.

 DMP timeline